Cancer & Blood Disorders

 |Blood Disorders (Hematology)||Cancer (Oncology)|

-We offer the largest and most comprehensive pediatric hematology/oncology team in Illinois outside of Chicago, with eight physician specialists, three Advanced Practice Nurse, and twelve nationally Certified Pediatric Oncology Nurses who receive additional training through St. Jude.
+We offer the largest and most comprehensive pediatric hematology/oncology team in Illinois outside of Chicago, with eight physician specialists, three Advanced Practice Nurse, and twelve nationally Certified Pediatric Oncology Nurses.
 In addition, our child-centered staff includes a Certified Child Life Specialist, Social Worker, Patient Care Services Coordinator, Counselor, two Research Nurses, two Medical Office Assistants, and three clerical staff.

 We also collaborate closely and coordinate consultations with other local subspecialists who may be needed to give the best care for our patients – such as pediatric surgery, pediatric radiology, radiation oncology, pediatric intensive care, pediatric nephrology, and many more at OSF Children’s Hospital.